-On-Demand scheduling is subject to the availability of guides and tour resources on the dates that you would like to travel and as long as two or more people are traveling we will charge the standard tour price - no markups!
+On-Request scheduling is subject to the availability of guides and tour resources on the dates that you would like to travel and as long as two or more people are travelling we will charge the standard tour price - no markups!

 1. You must have booked and paid your deposit for travel dates that are at least 48+hrs in the future.
 This just gives us time to organise all travel arrangements.